 Pharmacologically-induced cat aggression is a type of aggression that is rare.
 I did read of one well-known case of an owner who took his cat for a flea treatment.
 Soon after he found piles of tiny birds and mammals awaiting him each morning.
 The flea product used included anticholinesterase, a compound that causes the neurotransmitter acetylcholine to build up in the brain, and both the owner and his cat had absorbed it and been affected by the chemical.
 So be careful when using flea products...avoid using too much and don't inhale the flea sprays or powders.

 Be vigilant and when a pet becomes aggressive don't give up easily.
 Most of the cases can be solved using separation/reintroduction, medication, or a combination of the two.
 A few are more difficult and it is rare that a cat has to be separated permanently or given away.
 My Revlon is one of the difficult ones that I'm still working on.
 Hang in there and your patience will probably be rewarded.
 Remember there is usually a cause for cat aggression even if it's not readily apparent.
-Try working with an animal behaviorist before resorting to giving up your cat or check out an online medication source such as Entirely Pets for some items like Feliway plug-ins that help reduce anxiety.
-Just enter Feliway into their search box.
-Pet Care Choice is another resource where you can save on Pet Medications.
+Try working with an animal behaviorist before resorting to giving up your cat or check out online medication sources for some items like Feliway plug-ins that help reduce anxiety.
+Just enter Feliway into their search boxes.